SimoSultan/curtainco_fe/README.md

 - As a user, I want to be redirected to a certain page when I accidentally visited an invalid or unauthorized link.
 - As a user, I want to be able to add multiple items in my cart so I can pay for them all at the same time when I'm done choosing.
 - As a user, I want to be able to set the quantity of the products I wish to purchase so that I can buy more than one in one transaction.
-- As a user, I want to be able to communicate with the owner by providing them with my email.
+- As a user, I want to be able to request a consultation by providing my details.

 > ### Nice-to-Have User Stories